patricklam/plam.new-webpage/content/post/20230308-covid-infodump.md

 definitely masking in sketchy places.
 And planes.
 No reason to not mask on a plane.

-Here's a Twitter thread by Dr. Trisha Greenhalgh that is a quite detailed discussion of masks in light of the Cochrane review.
+Here's a Twitter thread by Prof. Trisha Greenhalgh that is a quite detailed discussion of masks in light of the Cochrane review.
 Maybe the threadreaderapp link will continue working; who knows how long Twitter will be around.
 * Trisha Greenhalgh. "[New mask thread](https://threadreaderapp.com/thread/1629827584568565760.html)."
 Twitter (via threadreaderapp).

+She reiterates the argument that Randomized Controlled Trials are not the only evidence we should believe and anyway they need to be consistent with mechanistic explanations.
+Also in the thread there are links to non-RCTs which show a bigger-than-10% effect of mask mandates.
+She does say that masks should be limited to times where there is a lot of COVID going around.

 And, this blog post is pretty consistent with what I believe to be true in general.
 Maybe I disagree in that I think that repeat infections are not more likely to disable, in the general population.
-The VA study that shows more badness is perhaps not applicable to the general population.
+The VA study that shows more badness in a more vulnerable population is perhaps not applicable to the general population.
 (Not less likely, but not more likely).

 * [Summary of current knowledge](https://adviceunasked.blogspot.com/2023/03/covid-three-years-on.html)